Clinical Activity

 perfusionist at work

-Certified Clinical Perfusionists are responsible for informing the National Office of the American Board of Cardiovascular Perfusion of their current address.
-The CCP should update the Online Filing System with the address change and notifying the National Office.
+Certified Clinical Perfusionists are responsible for informing the National Office of the American Board of Cardiovascular Perfusion of their current address and legal name.
+The CCP should update the Online Filing System with the address change and notifying the National Office of a name change.

 Cookie Notice